 Natural Treatment for PCOS + Leaky Gut

 Following this diet was the single greatest thing I did for my health.
-In short, I drastically reduced my intake of gluten, dairy, inflammatory oils and sugar, instead filling my plate with fruits, vegetables, healthy fats and lean protein.
+In short, I drastically reduced my intake of certain things.
+I reduced gluten, dairy, inflammatory oils and sugar, and started filling my plate with fruits, vegetables, healthy fats and lean protein.
 Learn more about what an anti-inflammatory diet is, and how you can implement it, here.

 Likewise, I also cut out all processed food and centered my diet around real, whole foods that would nourish my body to its fullest.

 But I didn't stop there.
 I read dozens of books (my favorites are listed here!) after Clean Cuisine in an attempt to understand what was really going on in my body and how I could potentially reverse my diagnosis and get rid of my symptoms.

 Though I learned that food is the first, and most important, step to natural healing, there are other techniques that can boost your healing power.
 Like healthy detoxes and cleanses, such as Whole 30 (here are the Top 15 Things I learned from Whole30 when I did it earlier this year).